ropensci/roweb3/content/blog/2022-10-21-ropensci-news-digest-october-2022/index.md

 The following  package recently became a part of our software suite:

-+ [aorsf](https://docs.ropensci.org/aorsf), developed by Byron Jaeger: Fit, interpret, and make predictions with oblique random survival forests.
-Oblique decision trees are notoriously slow compared to their axis based counterparts, but aorsf runs as fast or faster than axis-based decision tree algorithms for right-censored time-to-event outcomes.
-Methods to accelerate and interpret the oblique random survival forest are described in Jaeger et al., (2022) <arXiv:2208.01129>.
-It is available on [CRAN]( https://CRAN.R-project.org/package=aorsf).
-It has been [reviewed](https://github.com/ropensci/software-review/issues/532/) by Christopher Jackson, Marvin Wright, and Lukas Burk.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).